 We are sure you’ll agree that the panels are unobtrusive.
 We covered two south-facing elevations of our twin-pitched roof.
 The gaps allow light into the production area through pre-existing skylights.

 As well as being beneficial to the environment, solar power is proving to be truly economical and we were easily able to raise a loan for £150,000 over three years.
 A huge economic benefit, is that we expect the solar installation to pay back in about four years, while having an insured life of 20 years.
-The installation has been operational for 15 months and we can see from the trch record that there is contribution of £30,000 a year to the company's profit and loss account.
+The installation has been operational for 15 months and we can see that there is contribution of £30,000 a year to the company's profit and loss account.

 We are currently investigating what our next green project should be.
 As we burn 20Kw of lights for 18 hours a day, we are more than halfway through switching to LED lighting.
 We are also looking at using variable speed technology to control our dust extraction fans.